cjerzak/fastrerandomize-software/readme.md

 Currently, we support non-approximate tests and randomization generations for $n \leq 30$ (where the total number of available complete randomizations is about 155 million).
 In the future, we plan to increase this by both approximations and smart memory handling of rejected randomizations.

 # Development
 We welcome new features or bug fixes (you can raise an issue or submit a pull request in the repository).
+We will keep the package up-to-date with the latest version of the [JAX backend](https://theaisummer.com/jax/).